A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: A simple method for constructing a PALF

+This operation is repeated inductively for columns 2 through $N-1$.
+Let $SF$ denote the configuration obtained by removing the guide line $B_0$ from the final diagram $SF(N-1)$.
+(We will show later that $SF$ determines a PALF whose total space is diffeomorphic to $D^4$.)

+\begin{itemize} \item[\textbf{Step 4}] On the surface $SF$, we place the closed curve $C_0$ at the exact position from which the guide line $B_0$ was removed.
+We denote the resulting configuration by $P$. \end{itemize}

+This completes the construction procedure.
+The constructed object $P$ determines a PALF because it satisfies the conditions given in Subsection~\ref{sec:preliminaries3}, which we verify as follows:

-\begin{itemize} \item The resulting surface with boundary $\Sigma$ is obtained by attaching several $1$-handles to the boundary of the $0$-handle.
+\begin{itemize} \item The regular fiber is a surface with boundary, obtained by attaching several 1-handles to the boundary of a 0-handle.

-\item Self-intersections of the closed curve $C_0^{(0)}$ are eliminated by lifting the vertical segments in columns $1$ through $n-1$ using $1$-handles.
-Therefore, all closed curves, $C_i$ ($0 \leq i \leq n-1$) are simple closed curves.
+\item By lifting the vertical segments in columns $2$ through $N-1$ over the 1-handles, all self-intersections of the closed curve $C_0$ are eliminated.
+Consequently, all the closed curves $C_i$ ($0 \leq i \leq N-1$) are simple closed curves.

-\item The boundary of the resulting surface is nonempty.
+\item The boundary of the resulting regular fiber is non-empty.

-\item Each simple closed curve $C_i$ ($0 \leq i \leq n-1$) passes over at least one $1$-handle and intersects the cocore of that $1$-handle transversely at a single point.
-Therefore, this simple closed curve represents a nontrivial 1-dimensional homology class. \end{itemize}
+\item Each simple closed curve $C_i$ ($0 \leq i \leq N-1$) passes over at least one 1-handle and intersects the cocore of that 1-handle transversely at exactly one point.
+Therefore, each $C_i$ represents a nontrivial first homology class in the regular fiber. \end{itemize}